 With the old school approach, all a manager has to do is count the safe work hours and hand out T-shirts accordingly.
-Working under the old school system, the employee only has to show up at work and hide injuries (or somehow escape them) to be "recognized".
+Working under the old school system, all the employee has to do to be "recognized" is show up at work and hide injuries (or somehow escape them).

 With the new school approach, managers have more to do.
 They must decide in advance what behaviors to reward, and do so on a daily basis, without abuse or favoritism.
 The new school approach teaches employees that they can't just sit back and wait to be handed a T-shirt.
-They have to actually do something, such as take a particular course of action or display a particular behavior.
+They have to actually do something; take a particular course of action or display a particular behavior.

 Remember, you don't want a safety reward program.
 Rewards are a means to an end.
 You want lasting behavior change.
-Effecting behavior change in employees requires that you to train them and reward them through recognition and thanks.
+Effecting behavior change in employees requires that you train them and reward them through recognition and thanks.